mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 The authours of the reviews above describe the constructivist base for PBL, framing it as a descendent of IBL.
 So how does this compare to activity theory interpretation of PBL?
 Certainly there is a strong alignment with how change or learning happens in both approaches, and the use of artefacts use in a community is key to both [@gibbes_project-based_2014].

+Gibbes et al's review of PBL in language learning from an activity theory perspective provides good foundational material for this study [@gibbes_project-based_2014].

 Research in the area of digital media production using a PBL methodology exists ADD DETAILS HERE.